B60 (New York City bus): As a bus route

 As part of a pilot program by the MTA to make five bus routes free (one in each borough), the B60 was selected alongside the Bx18, M116, Q4 and S46/96 to become fare-free in July 2023.
 The pilot program would last six to twelve months and buses would display a "Fare Free" sign, similar to the one used on the Q70.
 The pilot was only supposed to run from September 24, 2023 until March 30, 2024, but it was extended in March 2024 to run until further notice.
 Though ten U.S. Congress members requested in April 2024 that the state government provide additional funding for the fare-free pilot program, state lawmakers declined to reauthorize funding for the program.
 The fare-free program ended on August 31, 2024.

+Incidents

+On February 1, 2021, a bus operator was doing an early-morning B60 trip to Canarsie when another driver ran a red light at Linden Boulevard and crashed into the bus.
+The accident left some injuries, of which those in the car were hurried to Brookdale Hospital, with two in critical condition.